aritzLizoain/CNN-Image-Segmentation/README.md

 Best score is 1.00 and worst score is 0.00.<br/>
 _Support_: number of pixels of the given class in the dataset.

-The model also gives a seemingly correct prediction of a DAMIC image.
+The model also gives a seemingly correct prediction of a real image.
 Due to the small size of the objects, these cannot be seen when the whole image was displayed.
 If the 256×256 sections are individually observed instead, the segmented clusters can be analyzed.

 <p align="center">
 <img src="https://github.com/aritzLizoain/Image-segmentation/blob/master/Images/Outputs/Real_output.png" width="400"/>
 </p>

-*Simulated 256×256 pixel image with a similar number of pixels belonging to each class.*
+<br/> *LEFT: Real image 256X256 section to be passed through the trained model.*<br/> *RIGHT: Predicted label by the model.*

 ## 5. :thought_balloon: :soon: Future steps NEEDS TO BE UPDATED

 * Particle identification.